BilbyHouse/Beast-Hunter/RULES.md

 - King of Body - Viscera - KIT: +3 power to kit
 - Queen of Blades - Razor - KIT: Add all fur type bests in the hunted nest to the score pile if you win the hunt.
 1pt each.
 - Jack of Blades - Machete - KIT: Shuffle the hunted nest and kill the top card, blindly.
 - King of Blades - Zweihander - KIT: A kit containing Zweihander must have 5 cards.
-You automatically win the hunt, but blindly. (cards are not flipped in the the nest, face cards, aces, and jokers in the nest have no effect).
+You automatically win the hunt, but blindly. (cards are not flipped in the the nest, face cards, aces, and jokers in the nest have no effect).  -1 Point.